jrick1977/grails-sharding/README.md

      -- etc
 In addition to the normal DSL for multiple data sources there is one additional configuration value you must add, the shard attribute.
 This defines whether this datasource is a shard that should be included as we assign shards to objects.

+Note: You MUST have a DataSource named datasource_index where in the index object will live

 Here is an example DataSource.groovy
 	dataSource {
 		pooled = true